jaesonk5928/sep10-freedom-project/blog/entry04.md

 #### Organization
 Homework is painful to remember, since you receive many in highschool to tackle.
 Since then, I've been organizing my homework schedule and life in Google calander.
 I prioritize the harder homeworks first, sinmce they tend to be either projects, essays, or assesments.
 They are usually worth more points in my grade.
 This made my school life eaiser.

+#### Next Steps
+I am excited to use my tool in my freedom project website.

 [Previous](entry03.md) | [Next](entry05.md)

 [Home](../README.md)